-Money-weighted Rate of Return-As of December 31, 2021 and 2020, the moneyweighted rate of return was 10.5% and 14.5%, respectively.
+Money-weighted Rate of Return-As of December 31, 2022 and 2021, the moneyweighted rate of return was (9.9)% and 10.5%, respectively.
 The money-weighted rate of return considers the changing amounts actually invested during a period and weights the amount of OPEB plan investments by the proportion of time they are available to return during that period.
 External cash flows are determined on a monthly basis and are assumed to occur at the middle of each month.
 External cash inflows are netted with external cash outflows, resulting in a net external cash flow each month.
 The money-weighted rate of return is calculated net of investment expenses.
-Credit Risk -The Plan's investment in money market funds were rated Aaa-mf by Moody's Investors Service and AAAm by Standard & Poor's Rating Services for both years.
+Credit Risk -The Plan's investment in money market funds were rated Aaa-mf by Moody's Investors Service and AAAm by S&P Global Ratings for both years.